yohn-dezmon/lending-club-loan-pipeline/README.md

 make more sense to store the entire dataset in a single table in a NoSQL/Columnar database like Amazon Redshift.

+For more information on the Exploratory Data Analysis, please see the jupyter notebook, as it has markup comments to describe the code that I have run.

 ## Main Findings: